deahtstroke/verity-log/src/lib/posts/protheon.md

 These files are zstd-compressed JSON-lines blobs; once decompressed, each line is an independent JSON object that can be processed in isolation.
-The master node splits the decompressed file into logical segments and publishes a job definition for each one to RabbitMQ, making them available for workers to claim.
+The master node splits the decompressed file into logical segments and publishes a job definition for each file chunk to RabbitMQ, making them available for workers to claim.

 The lifecycle below shows how one job moves through the system from the